Communities and Justice

 NSW Government Equitable Briefing Policy for Women Barristers

-The NSW Government Equitable Briefing Policy for Women Barristers (the Policy (PDF, 397.5 KB)) operates to entrench equitable briefing practices in all NSW Government agencies that brief barristers.
+The Policy operates to entrench equitable briefing practices in all NSW Government agencies that brief barristers and was modelled on the Law Council of Australia’s Equitable Briefing Policy.
 NSW is committed to supporting the progression and retention of women barristers who are engaged with NSW agencies and across the legal profession more broadly.

-• Brief or select women senior barristers accounting for at least 20% of all briefs and/or 20% of the value of all brief fees paid to senior barristers; and
+• brief or select women senior barristers accounting for at least 20% of all briefs and/or 20% of the value of all brief fees paid to senior barristers; and

-• Brief or select women junior barristers accounting for at least 30% of all briefs and/or 30% of the value of all brief fees paid to junior barristers.
+• brief or select women junior barristers accounting for at least 30% of all briefs and/or 30% of the value of all brief fees paid to junior barristers.

 The Policy is designed to promote opportunities for women at the Bar.
 It is founded on equity principles.
 Under the Policy, when government agencies engage barristers or advocates, they are to take reasonable endeavours to: